 This program is supported by funding from CEPI.

 VBI-2901 is a multivalent pan-coronavirus vaccine candidate expressing a modified, optimized, pre-fusion form of the SARS-CoV-2 (COVID-19) spike antigen, as well as the SARS-CoV (SARS) and MERS-CoV (MERS) spike antigens on the surface of the eVLP particles.

 This vaccine candidate is supported by funding from the Strategic Innovation Fund of the Government of Canada.

 A suite of additional multivalent coronavirus vaccine candidates designed to evaluate the potential breadth of VBI’s eVLP technology.

 Preclinical development of these vaccine candidates are supported by funding from CEPI.

 VBI-2501 is a bivalent eVLP vaccine candidate consisting of a modified E glycoprotein (found on the surface of the Zika virus) and NS1 glycoprotein (secreted during Zika viral replication).

 Preclinical data suggest that the modified E glycoprotein enhances neutralizing responses, and the NS1 T cell response enhances antibody response and protection.

-VBI-2601 is an immunotherapeutic candidate that builds on the 3-antigen conformation of VBI’s prophylactic HBV vaccine candidate, but has been reformulated to enhance T cell responses.
+VBI-2601 is an immunotherapeutic candidate that builds on the 3-antigen conformation of VBI’s prophylactic HBV program, but has been reformulated to enhance B and T cell responses.

 VBI-2601 is being developed in collaboration with Brii Biosciences as part of a potential functional cure for chronic HBV infection.